2025 THIS YEAR WE ARE 199 YEARS OLD

 Hopefully we can welcome new entrants and the above will be helpful.

 Any problems on the day - other exhibitors will be only too wiling to help.
+Remember we all had to start somewhere.

 -----------------------------------------------------------------------------------------------------------------